Typhoon Noru: Thailand

 Noru brought heavy rains, causing severe flooding in Surin.
 Provinces that are located at east of Bangkok were also affected by heavy rain.

 The Department of Disaster Prevention and Mitigation (DDPM) reported 3,121 households were damaged.
 At least three were killed and two were injured.
 Noru dissipated near western Thailand.

 Laos

-Typhoon Noru made landfall and caused flooding in southern Attapeu province.
+Typhoon Noru affected 61 villages and caused flooding in Attapeu, Saravane, Sekong, and Champasak provinces.
+More than 2,000 people were evacuated in Sanxay district.
+512 households were affected in Sanamxay, 831 in Sammakkhixay, 1,402 in Soukhoumma and 32 in Lao Ngam district.
+Power lines were knocked down.

 Aftermath

 Philippines

 As of 3 October 2022, the NDRRMC reports ₱59,777,887.01 (US$) worth of assistance provided to those affected by the typhoon.
 The assistance provided varies, both in type and agency responsible, with most of the relief provided being food packs from the DSWD.

 Nueva Ecija declared a province-wide state of calamity following significant damages to local agriculture and infrastructure, as reported by the local government; state of calamities automatically sets price freezes for basin necessities and liquefied petroleum gas.
 Numerous municipalities in Central Luzon and in the Quezon province declared a state of calamity.
 Meanwhile, prices of crops in Cagayan Valley climbed due to a loss of supply from farms where crops were affected, particularly farms in Nueva Vizcaya.
 Some municipalities in Central Luzon and the entire province of Nueva Ecija also declared class suspensions for September 27.
 The Department of Education later assessed at least ₱1,170,000,000 (US$) was required to repair 165 schools that needed repair.

 Following the storm's impact, calls for the preservation of the Sierra Madre mountain range were renewed on social media and by local organizations.
 This coincided with "Save Sierra Madre Day", initially started following the onslaught of Typhoon Ketsana in 2009.
 The mountain range, which serves as a natural barrier protecting much of eastern Luzon from tropical cyclones, has been the subject of destructive human activity, most notably the recent construction of the Kaliwa Dam in the Quezon province.